-The work coach must routinely check their caseload to identify claimants with an open-ended sanction - and make at least monthly attempts to re-engage with them by phone or journal.
+Work coaches must routinely check their caseload to identify claimants with an open-ended sanction, and make at least monthly attempts to re-engage with them by phone or journal.

 If contact is made, ensure the claimant understands why they have been sanctioned as well as how to bring it to an end.

-Advise the claimant on the availability of a Recoverable Hardship Payment.
+Advise the claimant on the availability of a recoverable hardship payment.

-Record all contacts with the claimant and any outcomes in 'Claimant history'.
+Record contacts with the claimant and any outcomes in 'Claimant history'.